Teach Me

 “Cupping therapy, also known as myofascial decompression, can be traced back to ancient Egyptian, Chinese, and Middle Eastern cultures,” said John E. Ebinger, PT, a board-certified sports medicine specialist at Banner Physical Therapy in Phoenix, AZ.
 “It’s been described as one of the oldest treatment interventions, and its history dates back to 1500 B.C.”

 In ancient Chinese medicine, people used it for lung conditions, fever and other ailments.
-Today, practitioners use it for pain relief and musculoskeletal injuries like strains, sprains and back injuries.
+Today, practitioners like physical therapists use it for pain relief and musculoskeletal injuries like strains, sprains and back injuries.

 The theory of Eastern medicine is where there is stagnation, there is pain,” Ebinger said.
 “Remove the stagnation, and you remove the pain.
 This is what cupping seeks to address.”